eddpeterson/theBucketList/Readme.md

 # TODO:

 * Depoloy to heroku
+* Contact Alexander
 * Accept terms of use for the website
+* Use seeds file to create test data

 * Refactor spec/controllers/todos_controller_spec.rb to bring code coverage back to > 95%
 * http://railscasts.com/episodes/104-exception-notifications-revised